 Automated tests can have multiple levels of coverage – each logical path in code has an automated test case that covers it, so you gain 100% statement, branch, decision, and condition coverage for every line of code you write.

-Automated tests automatically capture rich data – test results, screenshots, and other useful information are included as part of the test output.
+Automated tests automatically capture rich data – test results, screenshots, and other useful information are included in the test output.
 The best way to get coverage is to use automated testing, a full stop!

 Automation Testing Types

-There are several types of Automation testing that can be used based on the software development lifecycle and specific project needs.
+Several types of Automation testing can be used based on the software development lifecycle and specific project needs.

 Automated tests fall into mainly two categories:

-- Non-functional: Automates manual tests by running scripts against the application.
-Non-Functional Automation usually involves testing to ensure that non-functional aspect of the application are behaving as designed and follows the requirements.
+• Non-functional: Automates manual tests by running scripts against the application.
+Non-Functional Automation usually involves testing to ensure that non-functional aspects of the application are behaving as designed and following the requirements.

 Type of tests